 - Spices – ground cumin, ground coriander, turmeric and optional chilli powder are added at the beginning of cooking the curry.
 Garam masala is added at the end of cooking.

 - Water or stock – I often use water to keep the cost down and also to prevent the curry from being too salty.
 However feel free to use your favourite chicken or vegetable stock, or use homemade stock.

 - Tomatoes – tinned / canned tomatoes.
 Crushed or chopped tomatoes, or use plum tomatoes and roughly chop with a spoon when you add them to the curry.

 - Yogurt – any plain Greek yogurt, Greek style yogurt or plain yogurt.
 I would advise against using half fat yogurt or non fat yogurt as they are more likely to split even when gently heated.

 How to make this curry with leftover chicken

-- Heat the onion in the oil with the green cardamom pods.
+- Sauté the onion in the oil with the green cardamom pods.

 - When the onions are soft, add the crushed garlic and grated ginger and cook for a couple of minutes.

-- Add the ground cumin, ground coriander, turmeric and chilli powder and heat for 30 seconds to a minute until they are fragrant.
+- Add the ground cumin, ground coriander, turmeric and chilli powder and heat until fragrant.